-If you’re using a kid-sized hoop, forget it!
+If you’re using a kid-sized hoop and you’re not a kid, forget it!
 Most hula hoops that you can buy at stores like Target or Toys R Us are kid-sized.
 Unless you’re the size a child, a child-sized hoop is not going to work for you — especially not if you’re a beginner!
 You’ll save yourself a lot of heartache (and gain a lot of fun) if you make or buy a hoop that’s the right size for you.

 What’s the right size?
 Try this: Stand with your hoop in front of you.
 The general rule of thumb is that a hoop should stand somewhere between your navel and nipple height, although some compensation should be made for your waist size, too.
 General rule of thumb: The bigger you are, the bigger the hoop should be.
 Larger hoops will rotate slower, making getting started easier.
 Smaller than that will make the hoop rotate faster, which is more challenging, although smaller hoops may be useful for certain tricks.

 2. Put one foot in front of the other, and shift your weight